Do More goals

 After those three points have been submitted, the graph will look like this:

-I'm above my road — doing better than my goal rate!
+I'm above my bright red line — doing better than my goal rate!
 Cool.
 And Beeminder's keeping a running total of all my progress for me, so I know I've read 55 total pages since starting my goal.

 I'm going on vacation and won't be working on my Do More goal.
 How can I pause it temporarily?

 This is super easy to do on a Do More!
 Using the Take a Break feature in the Stop/Pause tab below the graph, first pick the dates that you'll be away, then set the break rate to 0.
-This will make your road flat during that time, so you don't have to make any progress until it starts sloping up again.
+This will make your bright red line flat during that time, so you don't have to make any progress until it starts sloping up again.

 Sample Do More goal creation